Zenika/sensei/README.md

 Write the workbook as you would a usual markdown document.

-> ℹ You may use `<!-- toc -->` to have a table of content inserted at that place.
+> ℹ You may use `<!-- toc -->` to have
+> a table of content inserted at that place.

 ## Development

 ### Running

-Install dependencies (`npm i`) then use `npm start --` to run the CLI (eg `npm start -- serve --material=./training-material` where `./training-material` points to directory with training material in it).
-You may alternatively use `npm run dev --` instead to enable restart on change (eg `npm run dev -- serve --material=./training-material`).
+Install dependencies (`npm i`) then use `npm start --` to run the CLI (e.g. `npm start -- serve --material=./training-material` where `./training-material` points to directory with training material in it).
+You may alternatively use `npm run dev --` instead to enable restart on change (e.g. `npm run dev -- serve --material=./training-material`).
 Note that `npm run dev` requires Node.js 18.11 or later.

 ### Testing